rhettrhett1/Technicolor-Router-Default-Passwords/README.md

 <h2>Hashcat Usage:</h2>
-hashcat -m 22000 -a 1 yourhashfile.hash list1.txt.gz list2.txt
+hashcat -m 22000 -a 1 yourhashfile.hash list1.txt.gz list2.txt<br>
+(Do not unzip list1.txt.gz, leave it compressed.
+Only unzip the wordlist file to get the contents.)